-At June 30, 2019, the Town had \$5,836,282 invested with North Carolina Capital Management Trust's Government Portfolio, which carried a credit rating of AAAm by Standard and Poor's.
+At June 30, 2021, the Town had \$6,052,064 invested with North Carolina Capital Management Trust's Government Portfolio, which carried a credit rating of AAA by Standard and Poor's and AAA-mf by Moody's Investor Service.
 The Town has no policy regarding credit risk.